nishant-bankar/Project1/README.md

 EV Bikes Showroom System | JAVA, MySQL, SWING
-•	Designed and developed a desktop application to manage operations of an electric vehicle (EV) bike showroom.
+•	Designed and developed a desktop application to manage an electric vehicle (EV) bike showroom operations.
 •	Implemented modules for customer management, bike inventory, sales records, and test drive bookings.
 •	Created an intuitive and responsive user interface using Java Swing for smooth navigation and data entry.
 •	Integrated MySQL as the backend database to store details of bikes, customers, purchases, and service records.